Tanisaki witness relations for harmonic differential forms

 Hence the right-hand side of \eqref{eq:main_cor} is

 The minimal term $J$ included in the Generic Pieri Rule is at $J = I = \{i\}$ and is $\partial_{e_{n-1}(\underline{n-1})} \dif_i \Delta_n$.
 Since all remaining terms have appeared earlier in the filtration, the essential Tanisaki generator annihilates the composition factor.
-Equality holds in \eqref{eq:SHn_sgn} by Alfano's main result in \cite{MR1661359}, which is equivalent to the $y$-degree $1$ case of the Operator Conjecture/Operator Theorem of Haiman (\cite[Conj.~5.1.1]{MR1256101}, \cite[Thm.~4.2]{MR1918676}).
+Equality holds in \eqref{eq:SHn_sgn} by Alfano's main result in \cite{MR1661359}, which is equivalent to the $y$-degree $1$ case of the Operator Conjecture/Operator Theorem of Haiman (\cite[Conj.~5.1.1]{MR1256101}, \cite[Thm.~4.2]{MR1918676}) as well as the $\theta$-degree $1$ case of the super operator theorem of Rhoades--Wilson \cite{RW23}.
 Hence the left-hand side of \eqref{eq:cor:1_forms} is coefficient-wise $\leq$ the right-hand side, as a power series over $q$ in the Schur basis.
 Alfano in fact showed $\dim \cSH_n^1 = (n-1) n!/2$.
 Since $\dim \cR_\mu = \binom{n}{\mu}$ and $\binom{n}{2, 1^{n-2}} = n!/2$, equality must hold in \eqref{eq:cor:1_forms}, and the annihilators are tight. \end{proof} \end{repcorollary}